taylorrsallen/Luxana/README.md

 - Bitflag: Old, to be removed or refactored.
 - Bitmask: Gods gift to programmers, implementation adapted from OpenVDB.
 - Bundle: A single convenience bundle for adding Visibility and Transform to empties.
-- Database: Old, to be removed or refactored.
 - Image: Meant to be for image generation.
 Currently just generates a texture for a heightmap.
 - Math: Whatever Bevy or Rust lacks (or I couldn't find).
 - Noise: Currently just generates perlin 2d heightmaps.